samsonpaul/jack.ly/sections/technical-projects/03_Gethub.md

-Gethub is a command line tool utility for cloning and fetching your remote git repositories from GitHub.
+Gethub is a command line utility for cloning and fetching your remote git repositories from GitHub.

 Git is a popular version control system used be developers to track changes to their projects.
 GitHub is a popular Git hosting